mjzffr/blogintothebird/content/2014-08-07_typical-opw.md

 >> "What did Maja do during a typical week while working on a Django project for Mozilla QA?"

 ## Routines
-Often, I start my day by skimming my latest "bugmail" (updates from Bugzilla) and checking my Bugzilla dashboard to see if I need to follow up on anything immediately.
+Often, I start my day by skimming my latest "bug mail" (updates from Bugzilla) and checking my Bugzilla dashboard to see if I need to follow up on anything immediately.

-The other regular occurance is about 2 hours of video meetings per week.
+The other regular occurrence is about 2 hours of video meetings per week.
 I meet with my mentor once a week to discuss my general progress and my post-internship plans.
-I lurk at one QA team meeting almost every week, where I mostly didn't have enough context to understand much.
+I lurk at one QA team meeting almost every week, where I mostly don't have enough context to understand much.
 My mentor filled me in on some things and my understanding gradually improved.
 There are also two regular meetings for [One and Done][oneanddone], the project I'm contributing to: a weekly technical meeting to discuss the design of new features, and a biweekly check-in meeting with project managers, developers and a few key users.

 ## Week 3

 The early weeks of the internship involved a lot of reading and trying things out, of course.
 At this point, I was finishing up the official Django tutorial as well as responding to some administrative requests about the internship.

 Just for fun, I used vim throughout my Django learnings to rediscover some handy vim commands.
-I also spent time on applying the tutorial concepts to  the One and Done source code, and thus discovered what other parts of Django I need to become familiar with, like generic class-based views.
+I also applied the tutorial concepts to the One and Done source code as much as I could, and thus discovered what other parts of Django I need to become familiar with, like generic class-based views.

-I gradually became more familiar with how the One and Done code is structured by exploring its models and its URLconf, and populating my local database with example data.
+I gradually became more familiar with how the One and Done code is structured by looking at how its models are used, poking at its URLconf, and populating my local database with example data.

 ## Week 5